davidwhogg/StellarSpectroscopy/README.md

 -------------
 * **sqlcl.py** should be downloaded if it's not on the computer already.
 * * Current work is in **eqw_estimate_new.py**: this function estimates the equivalent widths and continuum values of the h-b, h-gamma, h-d peaks for *n* stars with extinction values between *exta* and *extb*.
 It returns an array with the integrated fluxes, continuum values, equivalent widths and peak locations and saves it to a file for further reading.
 Sample picture: http://postimg.org/image/nniirvr7r/.
 * * Also **analysis.py** has a bunch of functions which allow for the individual inspection of the i-th spectrum.
-Currently it also plots a 3x3 figure of instances of failures of the above estimation module.
+Currently it also plots a 3x3 figure of instances of failures of the above estimation module, e.g. http://postimg.org/image/6o10qb157/.

 * All below programes will import **sqldata_notmain.py**, which is a copy of the query from **filterstars.py**.
 Otherwise, run: